-Interest on the new revolver is payable based upon either the London Interbank Offered Rate ("LIBOR") or the Prime rate, chosen at our discretion, plus a margin which is based on certain financial ratios, pursuant to the credit agreement governing the credit facility.
+Interest on the revolver is payable based upon either the London Interbank Offered Rate ("LIBOR") or the Prime rate, chosen at our discretion, plus a margin which is based on certain financial ratios, pursuant to the credit agreement.
 Interest on outstanding revolver balances is payable at a floating rate equal to either LIBOR plus a margin ranging from 2.25% to 3.00%, or the Prime Rate plus a margin ranging from 1.25% to 2.00%.
-Commitment fees on the unused portion of the available revolving credit commitments are payable at a rate of 0.50% to 0.63%, based upon certain financial ratios.
+Commitment fees on the unused portion of the available revolving credit commitments are payable at a rate of 0.75%.

-As of December 31, 2011, we had \$60.4 million of unused revolving credit commitments under the new revolver.
-As of the same date, all of our unused revolving credit commitments were able to be borrowed and used for general corporate purposes, after giving effect to \$146.0 million of outstanding loans and \$9.6 million of letters of credit issued to various parties as collateral.
+As of December 31, 2011, we had \$139.8 million of unused revolving credit commitments, all of which were available to be borrowed and used for general corporate purposes, after giving effect to \$76.0 million of outstanding loans and \$9.4 million of letters of credit issued to various parties as collateral.